 CBD Prevents Pain and Nerve Damage in Rats with Osteoarthritis

 In a December 2017 study published in Pain, researchers evaluated the impact of cannabidiol on pain and nerve damage caused by the inflammation due to osteoarthritis in rats.
 (2)

 This study looked at both CBD given early in the progression of OA in the hopes of preventing future arthritis symptoms as well as local CBD treatment once joint inflammation from OA was already underway.

-The researchers concluded that local administration of CBD blocked osteoarthritis pain, and that prophylactic treatment with CBD prevented the development of nerve damage and nerve pain in the joints.
-Their finding suggest that CBD may be a safe and effective treatment for the pain and damage caused to joints by OA in rats.
+The researchers concluded that local administration of CBD blocked osteoarthritis pain and that prophylactic treatment with CBD prevented the development of nerve damage and nerve pain in the joints.
+Their finding suggests that CBD may be a safe and effective treatment for the pain and damage caused to joints by OA in rats.

 Topical Cannabidiol Reduces Pain-Related Behaviors and Inflammation in Arthritic Rats

 CBD can be taken in many forms, with one application strategy being topical administration applied directly to the skin where individuals are suffering from pain or stiffness.
 (9)